A while back, my sister saw me washing my “triple rinsed” organic spring mix and

 Okay.
 So how about when we prepare our own food?

 Is water enough to clean our fruits and veggies?
 Even organic?
-How clean was the packaging facility that source our local markets of the fish, the chicken and beef?
+How clean was the packaging facility that source our local markets of their fish, chicken and beef?
 Yes.
 Even the free range, organic, hormone-free, anti-biotic free meats.

 So the point is to 1) eliminate much of what we can control to lower of risk of food-borne infections and 2) clean our food well in order to minimize our bodies need to detoxify harmful chemical.